-Depicting the Anatomy of a Landing Page
+Depicting the anatomy of a landing page

 Let’s take a closer look at the landing page template provided below.
-Start your visual journey from the position of the “Company Logo” to the “Main Headline”, “Supporting Statement”, “Call-to-Action Button” … Take a moment and study how these essential landing page building blocks have been organized elements have been put together.
+Start your visual journey from the position of the “Company Logo” to the “Main Headline”, “Supporting Statement”, “Call-to-Action Button” … Take a moment and review how these essential landing page building blocks have have been put together.

-EXPERT TIP: Consider starting your main headline (a.k.a.
+PRO TIP: Consider starting your main headline (a.k.a.
 Unique Selling Proposition) with a verb, rather than a noun and use words such as “Get”, “Gain” “Achieve”, etc.

 According to the landing page best practices, the supporting statement needs to be close to the main headline.
 Its goal is to solidify the main headline by providing more details on the topic or explaining the offer.
 Here’s an awesome example of a supporting statement from Slack, that I stumbled upon a few years ago: “Slack is designed for teams that are sending robots to Mars".

-EXPERT TIP: To make your landing page copy optimized for search engines (if you decide to enable indexing”), consider using the H1 tag for the main headline and H2 tag for the supporting statement.
+PRO TIP: To make your landing page copy optimized for search engines (if you decide to enable indexing”), consider using the H1 tag for the main headline and H2 tag for the supporting statement.

 While call-to-actions seem to be very straightforward element of any landing page, there’s a little more to it.
 The best landing page templates and high-converting landing pages have call-to-actions that support your story outlined in your main headline and supporting statement.
 On high-converting landing pages the call-to-action message is a crucial element of the overall story often considered its apogee.

 It’s always a good idea to provide a few more examples of how your product or service will actually impact either business or personal life of a landing page visitor.
 If you are in the technology space, consider accompanying benefits with the most visually appealing screenshots of your product.
 That way your building credibility and trust with the tech-savvy audience that would like to see a little bit more than just bold claims.